 Why would a Bible-believing Christian join the Catholic Church?
 I wasn’t ignorant of Scripture; on the contrary, I was marinated in Scripture.
 It fueled me.
 I taught a small Bible study group for women for many years.
 I knew how to research and look into commentaries.
 But I did have reservations, questions, and difficulties I put on the back burner because I found no answers or the answers I found were unsatisfactory.
 But then, I was looking for answers everywhere except the Catholic Church.
-My experience with meeting Catholics was that they were superstitious and ignorant of Scripture — and even their own doctrines, unable to give an intelligent answer to support their beliefs.
+My experience with meeting Catholics was that they were superstitious and ignorant of Scripture — and even with their own doctrines, they seemed unable to give an intelligent answer to support their beliefs.
 So I thought they were at best simpleminded and at worst heretics.

 I’ve been a Christian my whole life.
 My father came from the Orthodox Faith, and my mother was Protestant.
 I was baptized as an infant in Lebanon, in the Syriac Orthodox Church, coming to America when I was five years old.
 In America, my faith formation took place in various Protestant denominations and also via the radio, commentaries, and other books.
 We visited the Orthodox church only a few times a year, for special occasions, until I was about eight or ten.
-We weren’t “practicing” Orthodox since my mother was the spiritual driver in the family.
+We weren’t “practicing” Orthodox.
+My mother was the spiritual driver in the family.
 She would take all five of us kids, usually walking to various churches, depending on where we lived, but they were always Protestant.

 When I was two years old, there was an incident with my eyes.
 My teenage cousin was playing with me and accidentally poked my eye, which became infected.
 That event left me cross-eyed for eight years.
 My maternal grandmother would anoint my head with oil often and pray over me, and my mom and many others did the same.
 When I was about ten, we were watching TV.
 A group was visiting the Holy Land and talking about Jesus’ empty tomb.
 My mother told me to touch the TV screen and ask God to straighten my eyes.
 I did so, and immediately my eye, after eight years of living with crossed eyes and taunts, became straight.
 It was the first time in my life that I saw myself with straight eyes.